-Our address is:
+Our head office address is:

 We do not knowingly collect information from children or other persons who are under 18 years old via our website.
 If you are under 18 years old, you must not submit any personal information to us directly or subscribe for our services.

 The information we collect, how and why we use it

 When you visit our website we collect information about your visit, including information about which pages you visit and for how long, the website you came from and went to before and after visiting our website, and information about the device you used to access our website such as the type of phone/PC, operating system, and IP address.
 We may also place cookies on the device you use to access our website, further information about which is in our Cookies Policy.